Choomai/The-Murk-stealer/README.md

 I, the creator, am __NOT__ responsible for any actions, and or damages, caused by this software.
 You __BEAR__ the full responsibility of your actions and acknowledge that this software was created for educational purposes only.
 This software's main purpose is __NOT__ to be used maliciously, or on any system that you do not own, or have the right to use. __By using this software, you automatically agree to the above.__

 ---
+### ❗❗Request❗❗

+__Don't upload builded stealer to Virustotal__.
+The more often you upload it, the more and faster antiviruses begin to recognize its signature.

+---
 ### ❕❕Data grubed❕❕
 * ✅System info
     * ⌚Time